After reading through columnist Paul Williams views on live export I was left considering where he got his facts from?

 Comments such as this really got me a bit annoyed:

 I query Mr Williams, on this statement.
 Firstly yes Public Opinion does have a terrific impact (as we have learned this year) but it would not be the only underpinning factor.
-Considering where Europe is located geographically in the world in comparison to the markets it supplies, when you compare that to Australia and our geographic locale you will discover the distance are a lot shorter for Australian exporters.
+Considering where Europe is located geographically in the world in comparison to the markets it supplies, when you compare that to Australia and our geographic locale you will discover the distance are a lot shorter for Australian exporters."Indeed, Europe is an interesting case.
+From exporting millions of live head a decade ago, the continental trade has slowed to a trickle, and will soon phase out altogether - all on the strength of changing public opinion"

 Mr Williams then goes onto mention The Cormo Express debacle and the impact that it had on Australian politics and the impact that it hard in tarnishing Australia's reputation in the eyes of the world.
 Whilst this situation was regrettable and upsetting and highly disappointing to see.
 I would also mention that the Governments snap decision to ban live exports this year left livestock producers in somewhat of a similar situation.
 Producers running out of feed and unable to move livestock to other markets, were moving to considering shooting them to prevent suffering.
 If the Government were concerned about welfare in Indonesia, they should have been equally concerned about the ramifications that would have occurred as a result of this snap decision.
-Did they realise what this would do when they were making an election campaign out of it?
+Did they realise what this would do when they were making an election campaign out of it?"Given the grief this trade has caused both sides of politics - remember the 2003 debacle under John Howard when 57,000 live sheep were stranded in the Middle East on the Cormo Express? - one would think that, even for base political purposes, the major parties would seize every opportunity to extricate themselves from a practice that causes acute international embarrassment."

 But neither has to be.
 First, when Australia exports live animals, we also surrender Australian slaughterhouse jobs (not to mention valuable DNA hard-won after years of controlled breeding).